 We recommend an initial scoping exercise with JLT to explore the coverage and policy structure that may be available.

-- Our M&A team combines experienced insurance professionals and corporate tax lawyers with former W&I underwriting experience to provide unparalleled market experience
+- Our M&A team combines experienced insurance professionals and corporate and tax lawyers with former W&I underwriting experience to provide unparalleled market experience

 - JLT gives you a tenacious and highly experienced global team that are used to working at the speed of the deal 24/7